nopnop2002/esp-idf-mqtt-broker/README.md

  You will need to manually change the mDNS strict mode according to [this](https://github.com/espressif/esp-idf/issues/6190) instruction.
 - esp-idf V4.4
  If you set CONFIG_MDNS_STRICT_MODE = y in sdkconfig.default, the firmware will be built with MDNS_STRICT_MODE.
- If MDNS_STRICT_MODE is not specified in ESP-IDF V4.4, mDNS name resolution will not be possible after long-term operation.
+ If MDNS_STRICT_MODE is not specified in ESP-IDF V4.4, mDNS name resolution will not be possible after long time operation.
+ You need to edit sdkconfig.default before menuconfig.
 - esp-idf V4.4.1 or later
+ mDNS component has been updated.
  If you set CONFIG_MDNS_STRICT_MODE = y in sdkconfig.default, the firmware will be built with MDNS_STRICT_MODE.
- With ESP-IDF V4.4.1 or V5.0, regardless of MDNS_STRICT_MODE, mDNS name resolution will not be possible after long-term operation.
- I don't know why.
+ But These versions can't run for a long time with MDNS_STRICT_MODE.

 ![mdns-1](https://user-images.githubusercontent.com/6020549/93420660-60e6de00-f8ea-11ea-9783-3c295130a840.jpg)